This post may contain affiliate links. If you purchase through these links I receive a commission at no additional cost to you! Learn more.

 I have never decorated for Halloween before.

 In the Netherlands we didn’t celebrate Halloween, so i didn’t grow up with the festivities.
-And even though i’ve now been living in New York for over 7 years, i haven’t once put up a pumpkin or any scary type skeletons, ghosts or other monsters as fall decorations.
+And even though i’ve now been living in New York for over seven years, i haven’t once put up a pumpkin or any scary type skeletons, ghosts or other monsters as fall decorations.

 This year i found myself grabbing a few mini pumpkins at the farmers market.
 I recently had a baby, and my husband and i purchased our first home.

 When choosing a pumpkin to decorate with, it makes sense to pick one with a nice shape.
-I tapped the shells a little, listening, thinking if it sounded a bit hollow the walls probably wouldn’t be as thick.
-But these are mini pumpkins, how thick would the walls really be?
+I tapped the shells a little, listening, thinking if it sounded a bit hollow, the skin probably wouldn’t be very thick.
+But these are mini pumpkins, how thick would the skin really be?

 How to carve mini pumpkins with a drill

-I started by marking dots on a pumpkin using a Sharpie.
-Almost stopped after this step, since i kinda liked the look of them already.
+Honestly, I almost stopped after this step, since i kind of liked the look of them already.

 Next, carve the lids off with a sharp knife and scoop out the insides.

-Place the drill bit against the side of the pumpkin over your marked dot and drill through to the inside of the pumpkin.
+Place the drill bit against the side of the pumpkin on your marked dot and drill through to the inside of the pumpkin.

-Use different sized drill bits for a variation of hole sizes.
+You can use different sized drill bits for a variation of hole sizes.

 Wipe the pumpkin clean with a tissue.
 And your work area.
 And your face.

-Yes, be warned, there will be some pumpkin debris flying around.
+Because be warned, there will be some pumpkin debris flying around.